Warning, this will upset some people

 On top of all this, I still had a consistent and deep seated fear that this was an opening, a beginning, that there was more to go.

-I soon discovered that when I summoned up the courage and chose to go deeper into my vulnerable self that there was more, a earlier trauma that was coming to the surface, and try as I did to deny it, this was even more scary.
+I discovered that there was more, an even earlier and darker trauma that was coming to the surface, and try as I did to deny it, this was even more scary.

 The signs were there, regardless of how much I tried to deny them, my fear of water especially hot water; my inability to have anything touching my face; a certain type of dust; chewing my nails; my ability to hold my breath (asthma); my fear of intimacy and the big one was the same reoccurring nightmare for over 50 years.